joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6870517/2025/12/07/jayden-daniels-elbow-injured-commanders/

 **The Briefing: Fulham 1 Palace 2 - How good was that team goal?
 Was Munoz missed?
 How do they keep finding a way?**\
-`Matt Woosnam breaks down the talking points from the victory at Craven Cottage.`\
+`Matt Woosnam breaks down the talking points from the victory at Craven Cottage`\
 https://nytimes.com/athletic/6870088/2025/12/07/palace-munoz-wharton-fulham/

 **How to watch Blackhawks vs. Ducks: Time, TV, streaming**\